 Cost of Attendance

-The cost of your education and final bill depends on a number of factors, some you may not even expect.
+The cost of your education and final bill depends on several factors, some of which you may not even expect.
 Some common terms related to your costs are explained here.

-Common college costs include more than tuition and food, and housing.
-Some examples of costs are:
+Common college costs include more than tuition, food, and housing.
+Examples of additional costs are listed in the chart below.

 | Item | Description |